davidtchiu/davidtchiu.github.io/teaching/cs455/hwk1.rel/index.md

 #### Grading

 ```
-This assignment is graded out of 32 pts:
+This assignment is graded out of 35 pts:

 [3pt] Completion of problem 1.
 [3pt] Completion of problem 2.
 [5pt] Completion of problem 3.
-[5pt] Completion of problem 4.
+[3pt] Completion of problem 4.
-[8pt] Completion of problem 5.
+[5pt] Completion of problem 5.
 [8pt] Completion of problem 6.
+[8pt] Completion of problem 7.

 ```